turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 * **Skills:** Continue to add to this area outlining your technical specialties (languages, frameworks, testing and tools).
 Ideally you want 12-20 items by the end of the program.
 	* Highlight your dev/technical skills here.
 Include any transferable and/or professional skills in the experience section (see below).

 * **Projects:** Follow skills with a project section that includes 2-3 of your favorite projects.
 What are you proud of?
 Show it off!
-Answer the following questions:
+Provide a 1-2 sentence overview of the project.
+Consider answering these questions:
 	* What does your application do?
 What problem does it solve?
 	* Who is it built for?
 What does it allow the user to do?
-	* What is the high level overview of the project?
 	* What technologies did you use?
 Dive into what API's, frameworks and languages you incorporated.
 	* In what period of time was it built?
 This helps set folks' expectations appropriately.
 A product built in two months should look a lot more polished than one built in two weeks.
-	* If you worked in a group, what was role in the project?
+	* If you worked in a group, what was your role in the project?

-Does each project on your resume link to a GitHub repo?
-Does the ReadMe for each project include screenshots of the application in action?
-Include clickable web addresses.
+* Include both a clickable link to your project repo and to the launched application.
+The repo should include a ReadMe.
+If the project lives on a partner's GitHub, make sure to clone down your own version and include that link instead.

 * **Experience:** Follow Projects with Experience
 	* Title as "Experience" rather than "Employment"